como-hacer-segura-raspberry-pi

 To update your Raspberry Pi, run the following commands:

-A firewall helps control the traffic that comes in and out of your Raspberry Pi, adding an extra layer of protection.
+A firewall helps control the traffic entering and leaving your Raspberry Pi, adding an extra layer of protection.
 UFW (Uncomplicated Firewall) is an easy-to-use tool for this purpose.

 Mitigate Brute Force Attacks